Correlation Between First National and Exchange Income

 Strong

-Compared to the overall equity markets, risk-adjusted returns on investments in First National Financial are ranked lower than 11 (%) of all global equities and portfolios over the last 90 days.
-In spite of very unfluctuating basic indicators, First National may actually be approaching a critical reversion point that can send shares even higher in August 2025.
+Compared to the overall equity markets, risk-adjusted returns on investments in First National Financial are ranked lower than 19 (%) of all global equities and portfolios over the last 90 days.
+In spite of very unfluctuating basic indicators, First National displayed solid returns over the last few months and may actually be approaching a breakup point.

 Exchange Income